undersea-nate/dc_bike_trip_project/README.md

 1. Create Google Cloud environment.
 After setting up an account, grant your service account permissions for BigQuery Admin, Storage Admin and Storage Object Admin.
 Afterwards, download the JSON file and export it your Google SDK credentials.

 2. Set up infrastructure using terraform.
-First install the terraform files and then use these bash commands to set up the proper GCP infrastructure:
+First install the terraform files and then use these bash commands to set up the proper

+infrastructure:

 ```bash
 # Refresh service-account's auth-token for this session